Comac C919: CFM International LEAP-1C

+AECC CJ-1000A

+The Aero Engine Corporation of China was tasked with developing an indigenous engine for the aircraft in 2009.
+Assembly of the first CJ-1000A engine was completed in 18 months in December 2017.
+The planned entry into service was 2021.
+The engine first ran in May 2018 to 6,600 rpm core speed.

+In March 2023, reports emerged that the flight test campaign for the CJ-1000A engine had started on a Xi'an Y-20 test aircraft.
+According to experts and top executives from the Aero Engine Corporation of China (AECC), at the beginning of March 2025 the development of the CJ-1000 was "progressing well" in trials, with the engine being able to power a C919 aircraft on verification flights "soon".

+Cabin

+Seats

+The cabin has a 3-3 seat layout, which is typical among this class of aircraft like the Airbus A320 or Boeing 737.
+The middle seat in each 3-seat row is designed to be 1.5 cm wider than the window and aisle seat to provide better comfort for the passenger sitting in the middle.

+Currently seats in both business class and economy class are solely supplied by Chinese seat maker Jiatai aircraft equipment Co., Ltd of AVIC cabin systems (ACS).
+Jiatai JT220B in business and Jiatai JT220E in economy.
+They both provide a wide range of different configuration choices for the customer, for example adjustable headrest, mobile device holder or USB socket.

+Supplier summary

 Market

-In 2012 the C919 order book stood at 380 units worth US$26 billion, and averaging $ million.
+In 2012 the C919 order book stood at 380 units worth US$26 billion, and averaging $ million per unit.
 FlightGlobal's Ascend market values in 2013 were $49.2 million for the Airbus A320neo, % less than its $100.2 million list price and $51.4 million for the Boeing 737 MAX-8, % less than its $100.5 million list price.

 The Chinese airlines that have placed orders for the C919 already have either the Boeing 737 or Airbus A320 in their fleets.
 In 2013, Chinese state-owned newspaper Global Times complained that an Aviation Week editorial about the bleak prospects for the aircraft "maliciously disparaged the future outlook for the C919".

 COMAC aims to take a fifth of the global narrowbody market and a third of the Chinese market by 2035.
-It expects 2,000 sales in the next 20 years.
-The Financial Times commented that China considers it as a source of national pride.
-It also claimed the C919 is outdated by 10–15 years compared to the latest versions of the A320 and Boeing 737, and will probably cost more to operate.
+It expects 2,000 sales until 2037.
+The Financial Times commented that China considers the success of the plane a source of national pride.

+The newspaper also claimed in 2017 that the C919 was outdated by 10–15 years compared to the Airbus A320neo and Boeing 737 MAX 8, and would probably cost more to operate.